 In April 2023, the Company received Civil Investigative Demands issued by the DOJ in Washington, D.C. requiring the production of information related to the Medicare billing rule regarding reimbursement for laboratory testing performed for hospital patients.
-The Company is cooperating with the DOJ.
+The Company cooperated with the DOJ and entered into an agreement dated September 26, 2024 to resolve the matter.

 On February 13, 2024, a putative class action lawsuit, Michael Wiggins and Teri Stevens v.
 Laboratory Corporation of America Holdings, was filed in the U.S. District Court for the Eastern District of Pennsylvania, alleging that the Company's website includes a computer code created by Google that sent information to Google related to Plaintiffs and their online activities.
 Plaintiffs assert statutory and common law claims against the Company and seek to represent a class of all persons whose health information was allegedly shared with Google from the Company's website before March 8, 2023.
 Plaintiffs seek an injunction, damages, attorneys' fees, and costs.
 On April 12, 2024, the Company filed a Motion to Compel Arbitration and Stay Proceedings.
-The Company will vigorously defend the lawsuit.
+On October 11, 2024, the Court granted the Motion to Compel Arbitration and Stay Proceedings.
+The Company will vigorously defend any arbitration proceeding.